dotCMS/core/docs/README.txt

 The examples folder is intended to provide code samples / code skeletons for developers looking to begin developing plugins for dotCMS.

-Note: the samples has been moved to:
+Note: the samples have been moved to:

 https://github.com/dotCMS/plugin-seeds